DOJ IG releases explosive report that led to firing of ex-FBI Deputy Director Andrew McCabe

 “Not in my worst nightmares did I ever dream my FBI career would end this way,” he wrote.

-Fox News’ Jake Gibson, Alex Pappas and Brooke Singman contributed to this report.
+Fox News’ Jake Gibson and Alex Pappas contributed to this report.